BenLauwens/Gutenberg/test/chapter06.md

 	\int_a^b g^\prime\left(x\right)\,\mathrm{d}\kern-0.5pt x=g\left(b\right)-g\left(a\right)\,.
 	```

-To facilitate the evaluation of definite integrals using the Fundamental Theorem of Calculus Part 1, we define the *evaluation symbol*
+To facilitate the evaluation of definite integrals using the Fundamental theorem of Calculus Part 1, we define the *evaluation symbol*

 !!! definition